A Decent Logo Maker, but Getting Copyright Is an Issue

 Because Ucraft’s icons are sourced from The Noun Project, they’re Open Source files and are available for public use.
 While you can use them for your everyday business needs, the icons aren’t exclusive designs, and the original icon designers still hold the rights to the work.

 This means you’ll need to edit the original artwork to trademark your finished logo.
 How much is enough?
 It’s not clear.
 The Noun Project says, “It is our understanding that if the icon you’ve chosen for your logo is modified enough to serve as part of the final design, you may be able to trademark the logo itself.”

 Given the vagueness of these terms, I’d carefully consider if Ucraft is the right choice for any logo you’re considering trademarking, especially because of the potential legal issues.

 An Extensive FAQ Section and a Support Forum

-If you find yourself feeling confused, Ucraft offers support via their FAQ page, help center, community forum, and email.
-They also have a live chat option, although it’s not always available.
+If you experience confusion, Ucraft provides assistance through their FAQ page, help center, community forum, and email.
+Additionally, they offer a live chat option, although its availability may vary.